maachang/msful/README.md

 You can import the contents of the config file by creating a JSON format file under the conf folder.

-For example, if you create a file called `./conf/hogehoge.conf` , the JSON format information of the file is expanded into a variable named `hogehoge` in msful, and you can use it.
+For example, if you create a file called `./conf/hogehoge.conf` , the JSON format information of the file is expanded into a variable named `config.hogehoge` in msful, and you can use it.

 ## Basic module for msful